ipod825/vim-netranger/README.md

 3. Press `e` to open current file/directory in the current window.
 4. Press `ev` to open current file/directory in a vertical split buffer.
 5. Press `eo` to open current file/directory in a horizontal split buffer.
+6. Press `ep` to open current file/directory in a vertical split buffer in [panel mode](#panel_mode) (in resemblance to NERDTreeToggle command).
-6. Press `t` to open current file/directory in a new tab.
+7. Press `t` to open current file/directory in a new tab.
-7. Press `T` to open current file/directory in a new tab while staying in the current window.
+8. Press `T` to open current file/directory in a new tab while staying in the current window.
-8. Press `a` to select a program to open the current file via rifle (see [Rifle](#rifle))
+9. Press `a` to select a program to open the current file via rifle (see [Rifle](#rifle))
-9. Press `za` to toggle expand current directory under cursor (`za` in vim is used to fold/unfold code).
+10. Press `za` to toggle expand current directory under cursor (`za` in vim is used to fold/unfold code).
-10. Press `<Cr>` to set vim's cwd to the directory of the file under cursor (also applies to the first line, i.e. the current directory).
+11. Press `<Cr>` to set vim's cwd to the directory of the file under cursor (also applies to the first line, i.e. the current directory).
 This is very useful if you've expanded a directory and want to open an nvim terminal to run a script in the subdirectory.

 ### File Rename
 1. Press `i` to enter edit mode.
 You can freely modify any file/directory name in this mode.
 Note that after pressing `i`, you are in normal mode, you need to press `i` again to enter insert mode.